aleonel/aleonel/README.md

 As I continue to expand my professional horizons, I am open to new learning opportunities and collaborations.

+I am currently working on an exciting project that aligns with my interests and the assignment requirements.
+My focus is on developing my first Software as a Service (SaaS) application.
+The aim of this project is to leverage the power of ChatGPT, a powerful language model, for sentiment analysis on stock news headlines.

+Considering my busy schedule due to work and study commitments, I often struggle to keep up with the latest stock news when it is released.
+To address this, I have devised a solution using ChatGPT to summarize headlines for me and perform sentiment analysis on each news article as it is published.
+While the API is still in development, I have already sketched out the frontend of the application, which can be accessed at https://bullishornot.com.

+To collect the necessary data, I am utilizing Python's requests library to scrape Yahoo's news page.
+This allows me to retrieve the headlines and links related to a specific stock on any given day.
+Once I have the link, I extract the text content of the article.
+Subsequently, I pass this text content to ChatGPT's official API using various prompts to obtain different results.
+For instance, I can generate a bullishness score ranging from 0 to 10 based on sentiment analysis performed by the Davinci003 model.
+Additionally, I obtain a concise description of the findings based on previous prompts and ChatGPT's generated responses.

+While the project is still in its beta phase, I am actively working on improving its functionality and performance.
+As the website version is not fully operational yet, I am currently exploring hosting options to run Python files effectively.
+Moreover, I am also recreating the same script in PHP to evaluate its viability.
+It's worth mentioning that this project is a work in progress, and I am dedicating time to refine and enhance it.

 Thank you for taking the time to explore my profile and projects.
 Let's connect, exchange ideas, and explore potential avenues for collaboration.
 Together, we can achieve something extraordinary!

 <!--